KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _Under which assumptions is the least-squares objective from linear regression equivalent to a maximum likelihood objective?_🦧
   * Gaussian likelihood with linear mean and constant noise.

+* What is the role of the lambda factor in the objective of ridge regression and how is it determined? 🦧
+  * TODO:

 ## Linear Classification

 * Write down the objective of linear binary logistic regression.
 The samples are given by $$x_{i}$$ and the labels by $$c_{i} \in\{0,1\}$$.
 How is $$p\left(c_{i} \mid \boldsymbol{x}_{i}\right)$$ assumed to be distributed in binary logistic regression?🦧